alximik00/texas_holdem_ruby/README.md

 ### Flow
 It’s necessary to implement Hold‘em poker simulator.
 One game round consists of following steps:
-1. initialize deck
+1. Initialize deck
-1. deal 2 cards to each player (pre-flop)
+1. Deal 2 cards to each player (pre-flop)
-1. put 3 cards on the table (flop)
+1. Put 3 cards on the table (flop)
-1. put 1 more card on the table (turn)
+1. Put 1 more card on the table (turn)
-1. put 1 more card on the table (river)
+1. Put 1 more card on the table (river)
-1. determine winner
+1. Determine winner

 Each player constructs 5-card combination (hand) using 2 cards in his (her) hand and 5 cards on the table.
 Player who has best 5-card combination wins.